Chorale-Corpus/Goudimel_C/README.md

 ```

-## Text
+## Text(s)

 Each score sets out the music for one strophe of text
 (most psalms consist of many strophes, repeating the music).
-This repo likewise provides one strope of text for each transcribed score.
+This repo likewise provides one strophe of text for each transcribed score.
 Two cases (psalms 1 and 3) have full text as proof of concept for testing the syllabic division across verses.

 Line divisions are determined by the text (punctuation break and/or capitalisation)